JeffHing/angular-cabinet/README.md

 Applying CSS to this structure can emulate many existing user interface components, and allows for the creation of many others.

-A goal of AngularCabinetDirective is to make it easy for you to create your own user interface components rather than use off-the-shelf components.
+A goal of AngularCabinet is to make it easy for you to create your own user interface components rather than use off-the-shelf components.
 By creating your own user interface components, you can easily adapt your components (or create new ones) to meet the demands of changing user interface requirements.
-As such, AngularCabinetDirective does not provide a UI style, but rather provides the structure and behaviors needed to implement a cabinet-like component.
+As such, AngularCabinet does not provide a UI style, but rather provides the structure and behaviors needed to implement a cabinet-like component.
 It's entirely up to you what CSS rules are applied!